kiba/Writings/atg/chp3_very_much_alive.md

 "Got it."

-Carter sat through it, proactively asking questions along the way, and taking part getting used to this futuristic device and the blazing fast one gigabit connection.
+Carter sat through it, proactively asking questions along the way, and taking part getting used to this futuristic device with its blazing fast gigabit connection delivered wirelessly through the gate.
 It was certainly a far cry from her dialup connection that she was used to.

 Finally, Harriman was gone.
 She was all alone, with Swift still reachable if she need to ask an question.